 PO7: Environment and sustainability: Understand the impact of the professional engineering solutions in societal and environmental contexts, and demonstrate the knowledge of, and need for sustainable development.
+PSO2: Develop practical competencies in Software and Hardware Design

 - 1. Explain the principles, objectives and importance of maintenance adopted in industry. - 2.
 Select the suitable maintenance category and lubrication type. - 3.
 Apply the appropriate methods and instruments for condition monitoring. - 4.
 Analyze the failures of mechanical systems and select suitable repair methods. - 5.
 Utilize computers in maintenance and inventory management.